joshisa/bluemix-objstor-pencilblue/README.md

-Bluemix Object Storage V1 PencilBlue
+Bluemix Object Storage (Openstack Swift) PencilBlue Media Provider ==
-==

-A plugin that allows for the Bluemix Object Storage v1 service to be the media storage for the platform.
+A plugin that allows for the Bluemix Object Storage service to be the media storage for the platform.

 Installation: